AMENDMENTS TO THE POSH ACT PROPOSED IN 2024 LIMITATION AND CONCILIATION

 1. Removing conciliation could increase the number of disputes escalating to formal inquiries, potentially straining relationships among employees and affecting workplace dynamics, without the opportunity for conciliation, minor issues may escalate unnecessarily, resulting in heightened tension and decreased productivity.

 2. Employees may perceive the absence of conciliation as a limitation in their ability to resolve conflicts and grievances effectively.
 The lack of an informal mechanism could undermine trust in the IC mechanisms, as employees may feel that their concerns are not being adequately addressed.
-This could ultimately affect the organizational performance and employee retention rates.
+This could ultimately affect organizational performance and employee retention rates.

 3. Removing the conciliation process helps prevent this manipulation and ensures that complaints are addressed through a fair and thorough process, free from external influence.